 Demographic information such as postcode, preferences and interests.

 Other information relevant to customer surveys and/or offers provided by us.

+It is important that the personal data we hold about you is accurate and current.
+Please keep us informed if your personal data changes during your relationship with us.

+We do not collect any special categories of data.

 The legal basis for processing your data